 • Financial Risk – collections of payments are not only slower than domestic sales but also more complicated.

 • Export Licenses and Documentation – some companies have to obtain an export license to export their goods or services.
-The documentation required is certainly more involved than for domestic sales.
+The required export documentation is certainly more involved than for domestic sales.

 • Finding Market Information – finding reliable information on foreign markets can be more difficult and time-consuming.